8th Annual North Coast Farmers' Convergence

 - MendoLake Food Hub

 - North Coast Opportunities (NCO)

 How to Get to the Farmers' Convergence

-- Event Address: Ridgewood Ranch - 16200 North Highway 101, Willits, CA 95490 - Please note that Google Maps is not the best at giving directions in our rural area.
+- Ridgewood Ranch - 1 Seabiscuit Drive, Willits, CA 95490 - Please note that Google Maps is not the best at giving directions in our rural area.
 Please use the directions below to find your way to Ridgewood Ranch and this year's North Coast Farmers' Convergence.

 - Traveling North on Hwy 101: Approximately 2.5 hours North of the Golden Gate Bridge.
 Sixteen miles North of Ukiah, look for the signs for the Golden Rule RV Park with a left hand turn lane at mile marker 39.4.
 Turn left onto the driveway with a sign for Golden Rule RV Park and Ridgweood Ranch.